spacetelescope/jwst_magic/README.md

 [![STScI](https://img.shields.io/badge/powered%20by-STScI-blue.svg?colorA=707170&colorB=3e8ddd&style=flat)](http://www.stsci.edu)
 [![Build Status](https://ssbjenkins.stsci.edu/job/STScI/job/jwst_magic/job/master/badge/icon)](https://ssbjenkins.stsci.edu/job/STScI/job/jwst_magic/job/master/)

+> **WARNING**: As of April 2022, active development and maintanence has ceased on this project since it was expected and developed to be used solely during JWST OTE Commissioning.

 For use internal to STScI, please clone our mirror repository on grit: https://grit.stsci.edu/JWST-FGS/jwst-magic/ For developers, see the GitHub repository: https://github.com/spacetelescope/jwst_magic/

+Please note that MAGIC has only been developed and used on MacOS machines.
+Any use on a different operating system may result in errors.

 ----------